Thartvigsen/thartvigsen.github.io/README.md

 - I will be presenting this work at HealthInf in January 2018 in Funchal, Madeira.
 - Sarah will also be presenting the poster version of this work at the 2017 IEEE MIT Undergraduate Research Technology Conference.

-### Leading Research Experiences for Undergraduates - Detecting Clostridium Difficile Infections Using Recurrent Neural Networks
+### Leading a Research Experience for Undergraduates Project - Detecting Clostridium Difficile Infections Using Recurrent Neural Networks

 - Built on top of the CREST framework, I worked with Sean Tocci, another REU Intern, to figure out a deep learning approach to infection prediction.
 - We developed a [Python framework](https://github.com/Thartvigsen/Keras-LSTM-Experimental-Framework) for Recurrent Neural Networks using [Keras](https://keras.io/)\*.